admiraltyio/admiralty/README.md

   --set clusterName=c2
 ```

-Note that the target cluster installaion does not need any information about the source cluster.
+Note that the target cluster does not need any information about the source cluster.

 > **Important!** The target cluster must be accessible from the network of any source cluster you plan to federate with.